Ad campaigns can also be run for any public event such as an open house, or film screening for a church or reading room.

 In order to create your own event page, you need to own a Facebook page.
 Churches and societies are encouraged to have their own page in order to post information specific to their church.
 If you need help, you may contact our social media consultant for page management services.
 (Email: firstname.lastname@example.org)

-What else can I do?
+20. What else can I do?

 Church members or attendees with Facebook accounts should be encouraged to participate on the Facebook page for their event.
-The lectures that are more successful on Facebook have members sharing, commenting, liking and inviting others.
+The lectures that are more successful on Facebook, have members sharing, commenting, liking, and inviting others.
 This engagement helps encourage non-Christian Scientists and friends to respond.

-By liking the main Prayer that Heals Facebook page, members will be able to receive notifications of new events in So Cal.
+Like the main Prayer that Heals Facebook page to support our Internet marketing efforts, and receive notifications of new events in SoCal.